safespring-community/nextcloud/README.md

 For the admin login to the Nextcloud Server use `index.php/login?direct=1` suffix, for example: https://nx0.dev.nextcloud.safedc.services/index.php/login?direct=1

+### Redeploy

+Use `redeploy.sh` script to redeploy the solution (except the Let's Encrypt container)

+    ./redeploy.sh

+`-e` - erase the primary S3 bucket

+`-p` - prune docker volumes (except the one with SSL certificates)

 ### Destroying the deployment

     docker-compose down

     docker volume prune

-Warning: do not redeploy the whole system too often in case when Let's Encrypt is used, otherwise you might hit a limit on [Certificates per Registered Domain (50 per week)](https://letsencrypt.org/docs/rate-limits/).
+Warning: do not prune the Let's Encrypt volumes too often, otherwise you might hit a limit on [Certificates per Registered Domain (50 per week)](https://letsencrypt.org/docs/rate-limits/).

 ### Debugging